gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ### Tests

 - For each supported toolchain, build a 32-bit binary on a 64-bit machine.
+- Verify that the correct output was produced
+    - On linux run `readelf` over the object files and binaries
+    - On OS X run `otool -hv` over the object files and binaries
+    - On Windows run `dumpbin` over the object files and binaries
 - Build an executable with multiple architectures that uses a library with a single architecture that uses a library with multiple architectures.

 ### Open issues